hwi/HWIOAuthBundle/README.md

-# KnpOAuthBundle, an OAuth firewall Symfony2
+# KnpOAuthBundle, an OAuth firewall for Symfony2

 ## Instructions for 2.1 branch

 Please note this is the 2.1 compatible branch of this bundle.
-If you are using Symfony 2.0.*, then you should upgrade.
+If you are using Symfony 2.0.\*, then you should upgrade.
 If you can't, you can still use the [2.0 branch](https://github.com/KnpLabs/KnpOAuthBundle/tree/2.0).

 ## Introduction